wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 - [Create Documentation](To-do:link-to-getting-started-with-docs) where teams can publish their APIs for internal and external consumption.
 - Add team members to your workspace to help them keep track of dependencies using Explorer.

-#### Promote Design-first for New APIs
+#### Promote Design-First for New APIs

-While enforcing API descriptions for your existing APIs is helpful, the true power of API descriptions is realized by following an [API Design-first](../3.-design/a.overview.md) policy.
+While enforcing API descriptions for your existing APIs is helpful, the true power of API descriptions is realized by following an [API Design-First](../3.-design/a.overview.md) policy.
 Designing your APIs before development helps you get quick feedback, lets Frontend and Backend teams work in parallel, and test automatically.
 Help your architects get started with a new API design by sharing this [guide](../3.-design/b.starting-a-new-api-design.md).

 #### Implement Versioning